-Brings sustainable, clean water to rural African communities.
-Builds wells and conducts hygiene and maintenance training leading to long-term sustainability of the water projects.
+Brings clean, safe water to rural African communities.
+Builds wells and conducts hygiene, sanitation and maintenance training leading to long-term sustainability of the water projects.
 Supported by U.S. individuals, communities, congregations and schools.

 Empowers poor African children, women and families to escape poverty through community-based self-help programs that improve health, expand education, create businesses, and protect wildlife.

 Helps Uganda Christian University achieve its vision as a center of excellence in the heart of Africa by supporting scholarships and academic programs and by facilitating partnerships with academic institutions and professionals in the U.S.

 Works to holistically alleviate poverty, suffering and injustice in Africa and around the world through clean water, education, agribusiness, anti-trafficking, health and emergency relief initiatives.